The Importance of Environmental Factors in Forecasting Australian Power Demand: Crude SARIMA Model: WPD Time Series

 Intuitively, ``stationarity'' means that the statistical properties of a time series do not vary over time.
 More precisely, a time series is stationary, if the mean function is constant (with respect to time), and the autocovariance function for two observations of the series depends only on the time difference, the so-called \emph{lag}, between two observation points, not the actual times.
 A common statistical test to investigate such property for a given time series is the ``Kwiatkowski-Phillips-Schmidt-Shin'' (KPSS) test with the following hypotheses \cite{KPSS1992}:

-After implementing the KPSS test on the aggregated WPD data for the three states NSW, VIC and SA, it is reveled that the p-values of all of them are less than $0.01$, implying that the null hypothesis is rejected at the significance level of $5\%$.
+After implementing the KPSS test on the aggregated WPD data for the three states NSW, VIC and SA, it is reveled that the p-values of all of them are less than $0.01$, implying that the null hypothesis is rejected at a significance level of $1\%$.
 Thus, all three WPD time series are not stationary.
 However, we estimate an appropriate differencing orders $d$ and $D$ and the seasonality lag $S$ for each time series to convert them to a stationary time series.
 The outcomes of the KPSS test on before and after differenced time series are provided in Table \ref{KPSSTab}.

 To assist in choosing the order parameters for the model, including $p$, $q$, $P$, and $Q$, the autocorrelation and partial autocorrelation plots are applied.
 They would come up with a few options for the orders.
 Ultimately, the best model (i.e., set of orders) is selected by finding the set achieving the minimum AICc (corrected Akaike information criterion) \cite{AICc1989}.
 AICc-based model choice enables us to balance the model complexity with the model ability to extract information from the training data \cite{BORO2017}.
 Furthermore, we restrict the maximum sum of orders (i.e., $p + q + P + Q$) to five to balance the model accuracy with complexity.
-The final fitted models are presented in Table \ref{SARIMA}.
+As a final check, all coefficient p-values were assessed to be significant.
+The final fitted models and the estimated parameters along with their corresponding p-values are presented in Tables \ref{SARIMA} and \ref{SARIMAPara}, respectively.